p-lambda/verified_calibration/README.md

 *The high level point here is that the uncertainties that models output matter, not just the model's accuracy*.
 Calibration is a popular way to measure the quality of a model's uncertainties, and recalibration is a way to take an existing model and correct its uncertainties to make them better.

+This library focuses on calibration for classification tasks.
+For regression tasks you could check out: https://github.com/uncertainty-toolbox/uncertainty-toolbox

 ## Installation